Measuring Early Childhood Mindsets in Australia

 At its core, this is work about measurement and learning—specifically focused on measuring mindsets and using learnings to inform narratives and communications strategies designed to increase Australian investment in the early years.

-The research will inform campaigns, communication strategies, and public mindset change efforts designed to improve the wellbeing of children by increasing demand for more and better policies that support child and family wellbeing.
-More specifically, the analysis will inform change efforts by:
+The research is working with sector stakeholders and changemakers to inform campaigns, communication strategies, and public mindset change efforts designed to improve the wellbeing of children by increasing demand for more and better policies that support child and family wellbeing.
+More specifically, the project is:

 - identifying areas where shifting mindsets is most critical and how to most effectively use communications and campaign resources to create change,